Whiteknight/whiteknight.github.com/stage/imcc_call_graph.md

         (if we have an error message, throw it as an exception)

-Unlike the `imcc_run_api` function call chain I showed above, the `imcc_compile` function actually is reused among these two and two more of the remaining call-in functions that I will be discussing.
-That function is extremely ugly and duplicates more than a little functionality from `imcc_run`, but it is itself reused more than once.
-This makes me suspect that there is some hope here for unification of all these callpaths.
+Unlike the `imcc_run_api` function call chain I showed above, the `imcc_compile` function actually is reused among these two functions.
+It is extremely ugly and duplicates more than a little functionality from `imcc_run`, but it is itself reused more than once.

 `imcc_compile` sets up the Bison scanner object and blocks Parrot's GC, essentially just like the `imcc_run` function does (or, it *did* in master).